haoyu16/resume-assistant/README.md

 # Resume Writer Assistant

-Resume Writer is a Streamlit app for creating professional LaTeX/PDF resumes with sections for experience, education, certifications, and more.
-It features an easy-to-use UI, AI-powered content optimization, and supports saving/loading resume data.
+Resume Writer Assistant is an AI-powered tool that helps you create professional LaTeX/PDF resumes.
+It provides intelligent suggestions and optimizations while you maintain full control over your content.
+The app features an intuitive interface for inputting your experience, education, certifications, and other details, with AI guidance to help you present your qualifications more effectively.

 ## Features
-- Input personal information, skills, work experience, projects, education, and publications
+- Interactive interface for inputting your personal information, skills, work experience, projects, education, and publications
+- AI-powered suggestions to help improve your content and presentation
-- Optional job description input for resume optimization
+- Optional job description analysis to help tailor your resume to specific positions
-- AI-powered content optimization
+- Real-time feedback on your resume content
 - LaTeX resume generation with PDF preview
-- Built-in LaTeX editor support
+- Built-in LaTeX editor for fine-tuning

 ## Prerequisites
 - Python 3.8 or higher